In Praise of Japanese SLR Cameras

 Emil Zatopek, giving it his all (Photo: Roger Rössing, Deutsche Fotothek)

 There are so many anecdotes about Zatopek that it’s nearly impossible to separate fact from fiction.
 I give Askwith credit for trying.
-Some things aren’t in dispute though.
+Some things are undisputed.
 Emil taught himself 8 or 9 languages by reading dictionaries.
-He and his wife, Dana, won 4 gold medals at the 1952 Helsinki Olympics—a count that was second only to the US.
+He and his wife, Dana, won four gold medals at the 1952 Helsinki Olympics—a count that was second only to the US.
 Emil won the 5000m, 10000m and marathon, a record likely never to be repeated.
 Dana won the women’s javelin competition.

 Socialist icon or misunderstood hero?